noisiver/mod-activatezones/README.md

 This is a little like _SetAllCreaturesWithWaypointMovementActive_ but limited to specific zones.

-It only works in Eastern Kingdoms, Kalimdor, Outland and Northrend and it requires the _PreloadAllNonInstancedMapGrids_ config option to be enabled.
+It only works in Eastern Kingdoms, Kalimdor, Outland and Northrend and it doesn't work if the _SetAllCreaturesWithWaypointMovementActive_ config option is enabled.

-# Important information
-This module is currently broken and causes segmentation fault on startup.
-I don't have the time or energy to fix it for the time being and will get back to it eventually.

 # Additional information
 This module is part of my collection of modules.